Inclusion and Special Educational Needs and Disability (SEND)

 - Attention Deficit Hyperactivity Disorder (ADHD)

-At St Anne's C of E Primary school staff work closely with children, parents and other professionals to develop opportunities for all learners.
+At St Anne's C of E Primary and Nursery school staff work closely with children, parents and other professionals to develop opportunities for all learners.

 Our school's Link Worker is ready and waiting should you need to contact them.

 Our current school Link Worker Lucy Plowright is at the end of the phone on this number 07824 512983.

 She can offer help and support through this challenging time and can help with things like putting new routines into place, tips and strategies for managing children's behaviour, ways to help siblings be more co-operative and how parents can work together more effectively.

 Please give our Link Worker a call if you need any advice or support.

 Worcestershire Young Carers is a service that supports young people aged between seven and 17 who have a caring role at home.
 The caring role could be for a parent, a sibling or a grandparent due to illness, disability, physical or mental health difficulties or substance misuse.

 Hello!
 I’m Hannah Lewis, Speech and Language Therapist at Worcestershire Health and Care NHS Trust.
 My role is to work with staff and families to enable them in supporting pupils speech, language and communication skills across school and nursery.
 This includes using strategies at a universal level, benefitting all children in the classroom, providing training and modelling in setting up targeted interventions and delivering specialist assessment and therapy.
 If you have any concerns or questions about your child’s speech, language or communication skills please feel free to contact me via the school office - I am in school on Tuesdays.
 There are also lots of free resources and information on our website and Facebook - search ‘Worcestershire Speech and Language Therapy’ - or find us on Twitter @SLT_Worcs.

 Speech and Language Therapy (SALT)